zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 Once the cross memory server is installed and started, there will be started task ZWESIS01 that runs the load library ZWESIS01.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

+#### Creating the xmem-server/zss directory

+A number of files used by both manual and scripted install are included in the USS directory `/xmem-server/zss`.
+If this directory is not present in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
+To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
+Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->
-A number of files are included in the USS directory `/xmem-server/zss`.
-If this directory is not present in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
-To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
-Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 The manual installation consists of the following steps.